 Students in the B.S.
 CHE Program

 Students with satisfactory academic standing at the end of their fourth semester may elect to participate in the “Co-Op” program.
 This fifteen month program, which is undertaken during the junior year, involves a combination of two fourteen week periods of supervised (paid) professional experience as a junior engineer separated by a regular academic term and either followed or preceded by a summer term at Orono.
 Because we offer the CHE third-year core courses in summer, CHE students who participated in the co-op program can still complete their degree programs in four years.
-Participating students must register for six credits but, in general, these cannot be substituted for the courses required for the BS degree.
-Student who plan to take their co-op work experience within the Pulp and Paper sector are strongly advised to take the Introductory course PPA 264 prior to their first co-op term.
+Participating students must register for at least two credits, and in general, these cannot be substituted for the courses required for the BS degree.
+Students who plan to take their co-op work experience within the Pulp and Paper sector are strongly advised to take the Introductory course PPA 264 prior to their first co-op term.
 For such students this course will be considered as a technical elective.

 Students in the B.S.
 BEN Program